goeiebook/creativelab/narrative.md

 4. ```jq -c . simple.json | pbcopy```
 5. Select boardStates field, CMD-v, reload page.

 Inefficient, but already better than nothing.
-Then somewhere between the refreshes, I accidently click the canvas and draw a line.
+Then somewhere between the refreshes, I accidently clicked the canvas and drew a line.
 The pen tool had started working.
-The only explanation was that a bug fix had been deployed.
-That was reassuring.
-My inability to use the tool wasn't due to ignorance.
+Maybe a bug fix had been deployed, unannounced.
 Maybe Both had used a pen after all.

 ---